DuqueDeTuring/books2explore/readme.md

 - To Save Everything, Click Here: The Folly of Technological Solutionism, Evgeny Morozov
 - Tom Sparrow's The End of Phenomenology.
 (Via Reddit: https://reddit.com/r/askphilosophy/comments/fatp4p/what_are_the_most_recent_last_10_years_new/)
 - Trading Up: Why Consumers Want New Luxury Goods...
 And How Companies Create Them (Revised and Updated)	Trading Up: Why Consumers Want New Luxury Goods...
 And How Companies Create Them (Revised and Updated) by Michael J. Silverstein, Neil Fiske (Hardcover)
+- Treasured: How Tutankhamun Shaped a Century.
+Christina Riggs.
 - Tribe: On Homecoming and Belonging: Sebastian Junger: 9781455566389
 - True Names: And the Opening of the Cyberspace Frontier by Vernor Vinge
 - Turing's Cathedral: The Origins of the Digital Universe by George Dyson